Sprite Sheet Export Format Guide

 Frames are stored in an array under the frames key.
 Each array element contains the same rectangle data plus the filename string.
 Order matches your uploaded or generated frame sequence.

-Best for Pixi.js
+Best for ordered custom workflows

 Index-based access